-Chicago Beyond was launched in 2016 to back the fight for youth equity, yet our story began a few years earlier at a school on Chicago’s South Side.
+Chicago Beyond was launched in 2016 to back the fight for youth equity with funding from philanthropists Kimbra and Mark Walter.
+Yet our story began a few years earlier at a school on Chicago’s South Side.

 Under Liz’s leadership, Fenger experienced a decrease in its dropout rate from 19% to 2%, a 40% increase in Freshman On-Track to graduate, and double-digit increases in attendance and the school’s state graduation rate.
 With the aid of a federal grant, Fenger soon became a district leader in restorative justice, social and emotional learning and academic interventions.

 Chicago Beyond was created to continue this fight against the inequities pervasive in Chicago’s communities.
 Today, we’ve invested more than $40 million in community-led initiatives and individuals who are fighting for all youth to achieve their fullest human potential, in Chicago and beyond.